fbpx

 3 easy ways to stake climbing garden peas

-Plant peas for spring next month in a number of regions.
+In many regions in South Africa, July is the month to plant peas for spring.
 They can be started indoors four weeks before planting outdoors and transplanted into the garden two weeks before the last frost date, which is around September 15.
 Peas need 4 – 6 hours of sun and fertile soil that contains well-rotted compost and an organic 2:3:2 organic fertiliser.
 A good succession planting tip is to sow seed and plant seedlings at the same time.
 Seedlings should start podding within a month while seed takes 6 – 8 weeks to do so.

 Climbing peas need to be staked and there are three easy ways to do this: